 I have had the opportunity to work on a very wide variety of issues, both by choice and assigned.
 Below is an assortment of projects I have created, including graduation-requirement capstone projects, internship deliverables, contract work, and some large and small creative side projects with differing levels of polish.
-I’m happy to answer any and all questions, please simply email or tweet me @magna_sun.
+I’m happy to answer any and all questions, please simply email me.
 Thank you for visiting!

 All content below is my own unless noted otherwise.
 Please attribute as needed.

 MPP and BA capstone projects

 For my Master of Public Policy capstone project, I decided to condense and streamline the basic tenets of sustainability planning in order to empower interested local policy makers with little prior knowledge to being tackling climate change.
 The spark for this project came from the absence of federal leadership on climate action and the confusing, unnecessarily complex, and sometimes contradictory literature that already existed on climate action and sustainability planning.

 This project was presented at the annual capstone forum event where I created the poster below and spoke to interested state and local policy makers, politicians, family, and friends.

 For my undergraduate interdisciplinary capstone project, I focused on the nascent German Pirate Party, fresh off a major electoral defeat in summer 2013.
 This political party was founded to address digital rights and privacy.
 I investigated how the party formed, some of its goals and failures, and future potential by comparing it to the previous successful rise of the German Green Party.